- Bathroom Vanities vs. Bathroom Cabinets

 Full inset cabinets have doors that fit flush with the cabinet frame when the door or drawer is closed.
 They require more construction detail than other types of cabinetry, so there’s a roughly 15 to 30 percent price premium for full inset doors.

-Inset doors also can be full overlay – the doors and drawers close next to each other, so you cannot see any of the cabinet faces.
-Partial overlay doors – the most common style of cabinet in residential use – close against the cabinet face with a slight gap between each door.
-These cabinets can be made from a range of materials, from solid wood to MDF to laminate.
+- Partial overlay – The most common style of cabinet in residential use – close against the cabinet face with a slight gap between each door.

 Standard Bathroom Vanity Sizes